Another Book of Nothing Chapters 5-9:

 And know the place for the first time.

-Sri Ramakrishna Paramahansa (beneath whose feet my heart yearns to be extinguished) said that knowledge is a thorn we use to remove the thorn of ignorance, but then having done so, we can throw both away, having no need for either.
+Although knowledge might be a means to an end however, it is not an end in itself.
+Sri Ramakrishna Paramahansa (beneath whose feet my heart yearns to be extinguished) said that knowledge is a thorn we use to remove the thorn of ignorance, but then having done so, we can throw them both away, having no need for either.

-Knowledge is not something that accumulates; rather it is ignorance that dissipates like darkness as the light appears, leaving no cloud in the sky.
+At the same time, knowledge is not something that accumulates; rather it is ignorance that dissipates like darkness as the light appears.
 Then neither imagination nor knowledge remains.
 Who needs a torch to see the daylight?

-Nevertheless, speaking of thorny things, if we are still looking for enlightenment or God - if it still seems dark – the question is, how to see and be that light?
+Meanwhile, if we are looking for enlightenment or God or some resolution to the enigma of our existence - if it still seems dark – the question is, how to see the light?

 Pause for a cacophony of persuasions from a million pulpits!

-This is where most of us inherit or are persuaded in one way or another, of a long list of ‘dos and don’ts’ - of sin and virtue, of what is 'right' and what is 'wrong' in regard to our natural human condition - and the inevitable understanding that we are less than perfect.
+So it is that most of us are taught or persuaded, in one way or another, of a long list of ‘dos and don’ts’ - of sin and virtue, of what is 'right' and what is 'wrong', even in regard to the needs and instincts of our basic human nature - with the inevitable understanding that in this respect, whether we like it or not, we are less than perfect.
 The longer the list, of course, the less chance we have of getting it right, and this means we’re more than likely to be disappointed in ourselves.
-So then we have a love-hate relationship, not only with our ‘God’ for giving us an ideal that we can’t live up to, but also with our self for falling short of so many expectations.
-And that doesn’t seem like such a good ideal at all.
-It does, however, provide a powerful means of control for those who would insist that our very nature is sinful.
+So then we have a love-hate relationship, not only with our ‘God’ for giving us an ideal that we can’t live up to, but also with our own self for falling short of so many expectations.

 By calling themselves sinners, people really intend to be regarded as holy.